-Braking protection for acute injuries of the spine (except cervical spine)
+1. Braking protection for acute injury of the spine (except cervical spine)

-Conservative treatment of the thoracolumbar vertebral bone injury
+3. Conservative treatment of the thoracic and lumbar vertebral bone injury

 Adjustable thoracolumbar vertebral fixation braces are mostly used for waist diseases that need to restrict waist movement.
 It is sometimes used to treat low back pain and lumbar disc herniation, after disc herniation, and after spinal fusion.
 Can also be used to treat central lumbar spine fractures (such as thoracolumbar fractures, spondylolisthesis, disc herniation, vertebral tuberculosis, osteoporosis, etc.)